MatMath/jobApplicationTracking/readme.md

 - CRUD new Recruiters
 - CRUD new listing

-Query:
-todo - Extract Cie Gps?

 ## Todo:
 - (See issue)
-- Link Cie & Recruiters to New posting
 - Deployment script
-- Front-end to retrieve / input data.
-- Passport security?
-- Optimisation: Find how to use a link to link Cie & Recruiters list to the Listing.

 ## Deployment
 TODO -> CircleCI -> Docker -> AWS ?